 There are many countries where the Internet is far from free.
 China, Russia, Turkey, Myanmar, and others around the world severely limit access for their citizens by exerting control at the server level.

 A VPN Hides You From Your ISP

 Even in liberal democracies like the United States, companies can often exert control over your Internet connection to serve their own purposes.
-Your ISP might be throttling your connection to certain web sites or particular Internet protocols like P2P.
+Your ISP might be throttling your connection to certain websites.
 Because of the repeal of Net Neutrality regulations in 2017, they are allowed to limit server access at will.

 Potential Threat Actors